-In 2021, twenty-six (26) juveniles who were first-time offenders were referred to the Diversion Program, thus reducing the number of cases brought formally before the Court.
-Of the 26 juveniles, 20 were male and 6 were female.
+In 2022, nineteen (19) juveniles who were first-time offenders were referred to the Diversion Program, thus reducing the number of cases brought formally before the Court.
+Of the 19 juveniles, 7 were male and 12 were female.

-Twenty-five (17 males and 8 females) were removed from Diversion.
+Eighteen (8 males and 10 females) were removed from Diversion.

-Of those removed; twenty-two (22) were successful completions, three (3) were unsuccessful.
+Of those removed; fifteen (15) were successful completions, three (3) were unsuccessful.

 Diversion is typically designed for first time offenders with allegations of unruly or misdemeanor offenses.
 It is a voluntary program in which the juvenile must admit to the allegations in the complaint.
 The probation officer determines the outcome of the case with a list of terms and conditions similar to probation.
 If the juvenile complies with the terms and conditions, their case is terminated and sealed.
-If the juvenile is non-compliant, the case is referred to Court and the Judge determines what orders to impose.
-Diversion is a shortterm program which lasts for about three months.
+If the juvenile is non-compliant, the case is referred to Court and the Judge or Magistrate determines what orders to impose.

+Diversion is a short-term program which lasts for about three months.